wiowou/vroutify/README.md

 A [Node.js](https://nodejs.org) module with available [npx](https://www.npmjs.com/package.npx) command to create the routes array required by vue-router.
 Requires a 'pages' directory which contains vue component files as an input.

+# TODO

+- Parse command line arguments for pagesDir and routesDir
+- Test each feature thoroughly using Mocha and Chai

 # install

 With [npm](http://npmjs.org) do: